SSB-3011

 Enforcement Authority

-Attorney general enforcement only.
+Attorney general enforcement.
 The attorney general may bring a civil action to enjoin a violation of or enforce compliance with the chapter or rules adopted pursuant to the chapter.
 No private right of action is created.
-No cure period or safe harbor is specified.
+Enforcement is agency-initiated.

 Penalties

-Civil penalties of not more than $100,000 for each violation.
+Civil penalties of not more than $100,000 per violation.
 The attorney general may also seek restitution or other appropriate relief.
-Penalties collected are credited to the general fund of the state and appropriated to the attorney general for the purpose of performing duties under the chapter.
+Penalties collected are credited to the state general fund and appropriated to the attorney general for performing duties under the chapter.

 Who Is Covered